easyw/kicad-action-tools/README.md

 Launch the 'Move Selected drawings to chosen Layer' script in pcbnew from Tools menu
 ![Move Selected drawings to chosen Layer](screenshots/move_to_layer.png)

+- ### action_positions
+A script to Generate Position Files for SMD, THD, Virtual, ALL

+The script will generate Fabrication POS files for:

+- SMD
+- THD
+- VIRTUAL
+- ALL